 If you are thinking about creating a LAN network for your home, make sure you read out its benefits before deciding.

 Software sharing is another significant advantage of using a LAN connection.
 A single computer on which the licensed software is running can share the software resources with the other devices present in the network.
-Thus, there is no need to purchase separate software for each device, and all can be worked under one single software license.
+Thus, there is no need to purchase separate software for each device; all can be worked under one software license.

-When you have a LAN connection in place, you don't need to have the Internet to send and receive messages from the other devices which are on the network.
-The data is placed on the server machine, and it can be accessed anytime when a user requires it.
+When you have a LAN connection, you don't need to have the Internet to send and receive messages from the other devices on the network.
+The data is placed on the server machine and can be accessed anytime when a user requires it.
 Hence it saves a lot of time when the messages between various devices are exchanged.

-As we have said earlier, all the data of multiple devices are stored in one location: the centralized server.
-Any device on the network can be used to access the data or the information present on the server.
+As we have said earlier, multiple devices' data are stored in one location: the centralized server.
+Any device on the network can be used to access the data or the information on the server.
 If a user makes changes in the data using one of the devices, all the other devices can see and fetch the updated data file.
 Likewise, you can create a separate set data file and add a security measure to it.
-So it can only be accessed by you when you enter the password for it.
+So it can only be accessed by you when you enter the password.

-Last on our list is the benefit of sharing the single internet connection across all the devices which are connected to the network.
+Last on our list is the benefit of sharing a single internet connection across all devices connected to the network.
 A single computer with an internet connection can share the internet connectivity with all the other devices which are present on the network.
-You can see the implementation of network sharing in offices and in cyber cafes.
+You can see the implementation of network sharing in offices and cybercafes.